 - 1 Eggs

 - 0.5 tsp Sea Salt Flakes

-- Lay 2 slices Prosciutto over each of the bread slices with one slice of Prosciutto on each slice of bread.
+- Lay 4 slices Prosciutto over the bread slices with one slice of Prosciutto on each slice of bread.
 Leave a border of bread around each slice.

-- Slice 60g Fresh Mozzarella into 2 rectangles and lay them over one of the prosciutto topped slices of bread.
+- Slice 120g Fresh Mozzarella into rectangles and lay them over half of the prosciutto topped slices of bread.

 - Put the slices of bread together to create a sandwich.

 - Using your thumb and forefinger, press around the borders of each sandwich to squidge the edges together to seal them.
 Reinforce the seal using the edge of your hand (like in a karate chop position).
 You can make the requisite noise as you’re doing this, I won’t judge.

 - Pour 80ml Milk into a small flat dish.
 Whisk 1 Egg with 0.5 tsp Sea Salt Flakes in another small flat dish.